Ty Kildow knew it was a problem, but he didn’t want any distractions.

-More than year after his life got turned upside down, and still processing the 2020 season that never was, Kildow hasn’t changed.
-Upon coming home early from school, he got a job at a local grocery store, and plans on taking an online class this summer to make up for lost time in school.
+More than a year after his life got turned upside down, and still processing the 2020 season that never was, Kildow hasn’t changed.
+Upon coming home early from school, he got a job at a local grocery store and plans on taking an online class this summer to make up for lost time in school.
 Through it all, Kildow goes back to Romans 8:28.
-He knows that, one day, he’ll be healthy, and he’ll have that chance to play the game he loves with his best friends.
+He knows that one day, he’ll be healthy, and he’ll have that chance to play the game he loves with his best friends.

 “It’s in God’s hands,” he said.

 For now, however, he waits.
 He doesn’t worry about what’s been taken out of him, but rather, waits for what life is to give him in the future.